Volunteering: Ways to Get Involved at Colvin Run

 Art Plus is a PTO sponsored, volunteer driven, art enrichment program for all grade levels that enables students to display creative and innovative thinking.

-Time commitment: 1-2 hours each lesson; 4 lessons per year (1 per quarter)
+Time commitment: 1-2 hours each lesson; 2 lessons per year

 Usually 3-4 volunteers needed per class